Partial Derivative

 Rules of Partial Derivatives

 When calculating partial derivatives, there are several important rules to remember.
 These include the Power Rule, Product Rule, Quotient Rule, and Chain Rule.
-Each of these rules helps simplify complex functions.
+Each of these rules helps simplify complex functions The only difference is that we treat all other variables as constants while differentiating with respect to one variable.

 Power Rule